Richie Sindani

-Richard Sindani (born June 23, 1995) is a Canadian professional gridiron football wide receiver for the New Orleans Breakers of the United States Football League (USFL).
-He is a Grey Cup champion after winning the 106th Grey Cup with the Stampeders.
+Richard Sindani (born June 23, 1995) is a Canadian former professional football wide receiver who played in six seasons in the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning the 106th Grey Cup with the Calgary Stampeders and the 111th Grey Cup with the Toronto Argonauts.
 He played college football for the Regina Rams and Calgary Dinos and also played in the Canadian Junior Football League with the Calgary Colts.

-Early career
+Amateur career

 Regina Rams

 Sindani played CIS football for the Regina Rams from 2013 to 2015 where he played in 20 regular season games.
 With the Rams, he recorded 33 receptions for 467 yards and three touchdowns.

 Calgary Colts

 In 2016, Sindani played for the Calgary Colts of the Canadian Junior Football League.
 He played in eight games and caught 31 passes for 414 yards and two touchdowns.

 Calgary Dinos

 Sindani transferred back to university football to play for the Calgary Dinos in 2017.
 With the Dinos, he played in six regular season games and had 23 receptions for 280 yards and one touchdown.
 He also played in the Dinos' Hardy Cup victory over the UBC Thunderbirds that year.